-Radicchio is a quick growing Mediterranean red-colored leafy vegetable.
+Radicchio is a quick-growing Mediterranean red leafy vegetable.
 It actually is one of the varieties of leaf-chicory employed in salads in Veneto region of Italy for centuries.
-Its wine-red succulent, bitter flavored leaves hold several unique compounds like lactucopicrin (intybin), zea-xanthin, vitamin-K and several other vitamins, minerals, and antioxidants.
+Its wine-red succulent, bitter-flavored leaves hold several unique compounds like lactucopicrin (intybin), zeaxanthin, vitamin K, and several other vitamins, minerals, and antioxidants.

-Binomially, this beautiful leafy vegetable belongs to the Asteracae or daisy family; in the genus, Cichorium.
+Binomially, this beautiful leafy vegetable belongs to the Asteraceae or daisy family; in the genus, Cichorium.

 Scientific name: Cichorium intybus L.

-Radicchio, like other chicory class of vegetables, is very low in calories.
+Radicchio, like other chicory classes of vegetables, is very low in calories.
 100 g fresh leaves carry just 23 calories.

 The bitter principle in the radicchio is lactucopicrin (intybin), a sesquiterpene lactone.
 Lactucopicrin is a potent anti-malarial agent and has a sedative and analgesic (painkiller) effect.

 Fresh leaves hold moderate amounts of essential B-complex groups of vitamins such as folic acid, pantothenic acid (vitamin B5), pyridoxine (vitamin B6) and thiamin (vitamin B1), niacin (B3).
-These vitamins are essential in the sense that human body requires them from external sources to replenish and required for fat, protein and carbohydrate metabolism.
+These vitamins are essential in the sense that humans require them from external sources to replenish and are required for fat, protein, and carbohydrate metabolism.

-Fresh radicchio is one of the excellent sources of vitamin K. 100 g provides about 255.2 µg or 212% of daily-recommended values.
-Vitamin K has a potential role in bone health by promoting osteotrophic (bone formation and strengthening) activity.
-Further, adequate vitamin-K levels in the diet help limiting neuronal damage in the brain.
-It thus, has established role in the treatment of patients suffering from Alzheimer's disease.
+Fresh radicchio is one of the excellent sources of vitamin-K. 100 g provides about 255.2 µg or 212% of daily recommended values.
+Vitamin K has a potential role in bone health by promoting osteoblastic (bone formation and strengthening) activity.

-Further, it is also a moderate sources of minerals like manganese, copper, iron, zinc, and potassium.
+Further, it is also a modest source of minerals like manganese, copper, iron, zinc, and potassium.
 Manganese is used as a co-factor for the antioxidant enzyme, superoxide dismutase.
-Potassium is an important intracellular electrolyte helps counter the hypertension effects of sodium.
+Potassium is an important intracellular electrolyte that helps counter the hypertension effects of sodium.

-At its natural habitat, radicchio is a cool-season vegetable.
-Although grown in some parts of USA, a majority of it is imported from the Mediterranean, especially from Italy.
-Some of its varieties grown locally and marketed year around in the California state.
+In its natural habitat, radicchio is a cool-season vegetable.
+Although grown in some parts of the USA, a majority of it is still imported from the Mediterranean, especially from Italy.
+Some of its varieties are grown locally and marketed year-round in California state.

-If you grow in your home garden, ensure its edible head is blanched appropriately before harvesting (as in endives).
-In some parts, forced second growth (heads) are harvested, while its green, bitter, first heads discarded.
-To harvest, cut its round compact head off the root and trim away all its outer copper-green leaves, just as in cabbage.
+If you grow one in the home garden, ensure its edible head is blanched adequately before harvesting (as in endives).
+In some parts, forced second-growth (heads) are harvested while discarding its green, bitter, first heads.
+To harvest, cut its compact round head off the root and trim away all its outer copper-green leaves, just as in cabbages.

-In the markets select fresh, compact, bright wine-red colored heads with prominent mid-ribs.
+In the markets select fresh, compact, bright wine-red heads with prominent midribs.
 Closely look for cracks, spots, or mechanical bruising on the leaves.
-Treviso and Chioggia should have tight, compact leaves, whereas Verona type features open, loose leaves.
+Treviso and Chioggia should have tight, compact leaves, whereas Verona-type features open, loose leaves.

-At home, store inside a refrigerator set at temperature below 8 °C with relative humidity of around 90% for upto 2-3 weeks.
+At home, store in a refrigerator set at a temperature below 8 °C with a relative humidity of around 90% for up to 2-3 weeks.

-Radicchio is used mainly as leafy salad vegetable.
-Raw leaves have been sharp, pungent in flavor.
-Exposure to more intense daylight makes its leaves bitter, which is somewhat mellowed once cooked.
+Radicchio is used mainly as a leafy salad vegetable.
+Raw leaves have been sharp, and pungent in flavor.
+Exposure to more bright daylight makes its leaves bitter, which is somewhat mellowed once cooked.

 To prepare, trim its outer leaves as you do it in cabbage.
 Wash the head in cool running water.
-Cut it into quarters, wedges, and use in cooking.
+Cut it into quarters, or wedges, and use it in cooking.